How to Create a Puppy Linux Live USB Drive

 1. Download and run the Universal USB Boot Maker.

-2. (1) Select your USB drive from the drop list.
+2. (1) Select your USB drive from the drop-down list.

-(3) Browse to your *pup* ISO and then click Create.
+(3) Browse to your *pup* ISO file and click Create.

 Puppy Linux Live USB Boot Maker

-You can use the following steps to create a USB bootable Puppy drive using dd on Windows:
+You can use the following steps to create a bootable Puppy USB drive with dd on Windows:

-Note: Exercise caution when using dd as it will destroy all data on the select drive.
-Double check to ensure you are writing to the correct USB drive, before running the dd command.
+Note: Use caution with dd as it will destroy all data on the selected drive.
+Double-check that you are writing to the correct USB drive before executing the dd command.

-1. First, download a Puppy ISO file from the official website.
-Make sure you download the correct version (32-bit or 64-bit) for your system.
+1. First, download a Puppy ISO from the official website.
+Ensure you select the correct version (32-bit or 64-bit) for your system.

 diskpart